The Home Buyer's Guide to Mortgage Math

 30 years $2,528 $510,080

 The 15-year term costs approximately $956 more per month but saves approximately $282,880 in interest.
-That is a significant difference.
-Whether it makes sense depends on your monthly cash flow and other financial obligations.
+That savings comes from two sources: you repay the principal in half the time, and the faster principal reduction means less interest accumulates each month.
+Whether this tradeoff makes sense depends on your monthly cash flow and other financial obligations.

 How down payment size affects the loan